 Although she hails from a family of makers and musicians, she believes that grief was the catalyst for her own artistic awakening.
 With a background in the natural health field, Jane was surprised when her interest turned to the arts after the passing of her parents.
-Immersing herself in art transformed her life, and she is now an advocate of the healing power of creative expression.
+Immersing herself in art-making transformed her life, and she is now an advocate of the healing power of creative expression.

 I believe intuitive painting is a process of collaborating with invisible realms.
 Dreams, imagination, guides, journeys, memories, synchronicities, visions, a sixth sense and more play a part, as the piece unfolds.